Figrac0/Automate-Testing/README.md

-# Multi-Level Testing of a Full-Stack Calculator System
+# Multi-Layer QA Pipeline for Full-Stack Applications

 A full-stack project emphasizing systematic software testing across multiple layers of an application.
 The repository integrates backend and frontend development with a focus on verification quality, test design, automation, and reproducibility.